ArcanaFramework/arcana/docs/source/data_model.rst

 time-point can still be represented in the same space, and just be of depth=1 along those dimensions.

-All dimensions should be included as members of a DataDimensions subclass enum with orthogonal binary vector values, e.g.
+All dimensions should be included as members of a DataSpace subclass enum with orthogonal binary vector values, e.g.

     member = 0b001